-(18) \ Zuk harakin-ari ni saldu $n-(a)i-\phi-o-zu$ you.erg butcher-Artsg.DAT me(ABS) sell 1.ABS- $\sqrt{-sg}$ .ABS-3sg.DAT-2sg.erg 'You have sold me to the butcher.' [=(3b)]
+(18) \ Zuk harakin-ari ni saldu $n-(a)i-\phi-o-zu$ you.ERG butcher-ARTsg.DAT me(ABS) sell 1.ABS- $\sqrt{-sg}$ .ABS-3sg.DAT-2sg.ERG 'You have sold me to the butcher.' [=(3b)]

-In non-finite environments in Basque, including nominalizations, there is no finite agreement morphology and, in particular, overt $\varphi$ -agreement with the internal arguments.
-If we take the very same verb as in (3b), with the very same combination of arguments, and place it in such an environment, the effects of the PCC disappear.
+This example, demonstrating the PCC, involves a finite clause-an environment which, in Basque, is associated with overt $\varphi$ -agreement morphology.
+In contrast, non-finite environments in Basque, including nominalizations, exhibit no $\varphi$ -agreement morphology-and in particular, no overt agreement with the internal arguments.
+Crucially, if we take the same verb with the very same combination of arguments, and place it in such an environment, PCC effects disappear.
 This can be seen in (19), also repeated from earlier: